Elfi Eschke: Work

-For Eschke, further successes in Schwabenitsky productions continued through the 1990s, such as "Kaisermühlen Blues" (1992–2000), a television series which ran to 64 episodes divided into 7 sets.
+For Eschke, further successes in Schwabenitsky productions continued through the 1990s, such as "Kaisermühlen Blues" (1992–2000), a television series which ran to 64 episodes divided into seven sets.
 In 1993 Schwabenitsky, with the couple's two sons, set up his own film company, "Star*Film".
 "Verlassen Sie bitte Ihren Mann" (1993) also became a cinema blockbuster.
-"Ein fast perfekter Seitensprung", released in 1996, was another cinema success, followed in 1997 by "Eine fast perfekte Scheidung" and in 1999 by "Eine fast perfekte Hochzeit".
+"An Almost Perfect Affair", released in 1996, was another cinema success, followed in 1997 by "An Almost Perfect Divorce" and in 1999 by " An Almost Perfect Wedding".
 In terms of many criteria, however, it was her starring role in "Hannah" (1996) that marked Eschke's greatest cinema triumph, winning her a "best actress" prize at the Santa Barbara International Film Festival.
 The success of "Hannah" triggered the offer of a contract from Disney.
-However, this would have involved relocating to Los Angeles and, perhaps more importantly, it was far from clear whether working for the Americans would leave her with enough time to focus on her son Lucas who was just 2 at the time.
+However, this would have involved relocating to Los Angeles and, perhaps more importantly, it was far from clear whether working for the Americans would leave her with enough time to focus on her son Lucas, who was just two at the time.
 Family took precedence: there was no move to California.

 Despite the increased focus on family after the birth of Lucas, and notwithstanding the management tasks accompanying her role as "landlady" after her husband, took over from his mother the management duties for the "Itzlinger Hof" hotel in Salzburg in 2003, Eschke continued to appear in new television drama productions by Schwabenitzky throughout and beyond the first decade of the twenty-first century.
 The "Star*Film" company indeed became a family affair, involving both Markus and Lucas Schwabenitzky.
 Lucas indeed made his public acting debut as a child star, appearing with his mother, with whom he has also featured as a "trainee chef" on a Christmas television cookery show.